Your Paper Your Way

 • An open access publication fee is payable by authors or their research funder

-The publication fee for this journal is $2,400 USD for non-members and $2,160 USD for members, excluding taxes.
+The open access publication fee for this journal is USD 2400, excluding taxes.
+There is a 10% discount off the open access publication fee for members of the International Society for Experimental Hematology.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.

 Please submit your article via http://ees.elsevier.com/exphem.